zamanq/que4/README.md

-# que4
+# Vue CRUD

-Que4
+CRUD Operation with Modals using Vue and TailwindCss

-- cd to wedevs-crud folder
+-   cd to vue-crud folder
 -   npm install
 -   npm run serve